 Alternative G scores the highest of all the alternatives, with an average WTSI nearly three times greater than Alternative A. With the highest number of HFEs and the lowest maximum daily flows during the windy months (Figure H-2), this alternative has parameters ideal for wind-transport of fluvial sediment to high-elevation terraces that contain cultural resources.
-The second highest scoring long-term strategy, D4, is not significantly different from D1, D2, D3, and C1 (statistical differences between means based on a three-factor analysis of variance (ANOVA) followed by Tukey's Studentized Range Test).
+The second highest scoring long-term strategy, D4, is not significantly different from long-term strategies D1, D2, D3, and C1 (statistical differences between means based on a three-factor analysis of variance [ANOVA] followed by Tukey's Studentized Range Test).

 On the whole, the WTSI is highly correlated with the number of HFEs and the corresponding SLI.
 The relationship between SLI and HFEs is discussed in Appendix E. The similarity between WTSI and HFEs can be seen by comparing Figure H-1 with the average number of HFEs in Figure H-2.
 The WTSI is highly correlated with the SLI because the average maximum discharge between March and June for each of the alternatives is within 5,000 cfs (standard deviation of 0.05).
 With minimal difference in flow, the amount of sediment for distribution becomes the determining factor for the index.
-The exception to this is Alternative F.

-Figure H-3 shows a sample trace of the typical 8.23 million acre feet (maf) release year.
-In April,
+The exception to this is Alternative F. Figure H-3 shows a sample trace of the typical 8.23 million acre-feet (maf) release year.
+In April, May, and June, the discharge of Alternative F is higher than that of all other alternatives.
+Although Alternative F was determined to have the second highest potential sand deposition (highest SLI), it ultimately has an average WTSI value lower than Alternatives C, D, E, and G, as larger discharges of water create less ideal conditions for wind transport.